rdCenteno/openzeppelin-ethernaut/README.md

 ## Force

 A contract cannot refuse funds given by another contract's selfdestruction.
 Therefore, all we have to do is create a contract, send ether to it, and selfdestruct it in favor of the Force contract.

+In solidity, for a contract to be able to receive ether, the fallback function must be marked payable.

+## Vault

+All the information in the blockchain is public, if a variable is private it only indicates that it only can be acceded from the current contract, others contracts cannot read that information.
+But knowing how the EVM storage works you can access that information from outside the blockchain.

+`await web3.eth.getStorageAt(contract.address, 1);`

+To ensure that data is private, it needs to be encrypted before being put onto the blockchain.
+In this scenario, the decryption key should never be sent on-chain, as it will then be visible to anyone who looks for it. zk-SNARKs provide a way to determine whether someone possesses a secret parameter, without ever having to reveal the parameter.